 - Give clear direction to designers and Mac operators.

 - Attend brainstorming sessions with other members of the creative team to develop concepts for a new business presentation.

 - Pitch concepts internally to the creative director or account team.

 Common Misconceptions and Suggestions

 People don't realize that art directors are often responsible for total campaign concepts, developing headlines and suggesting taglines, as well as developing the look.

 Although it helps to be able to draw, many art directors are poor illustrators, relying instead on computer skills and photography to communicate the message.
 Also, it's the AD's job to select illustrators if the layout calls for it.

 Some agencies, usually the larger ones, are going to require a bachelor's degree with an emphasis on design, fine arts, graphic arts, or communications.
-Other agencies will evaluate your career experience and/or accept a bachelor's degree in other fields.
+Other agencies will evaluate your career experience or accept a bachelor's degree in other fields.

 To get your foot in the door and make contacts, you might want to intern at an ad agency.
-After college if you can't land a job, build your portfolio by freelancing for agencies or directly for clients.
-A portfolio of great concepts and designs can overcome lack of experience.
+After college, if you can't land a job, build your portfolio by freelancing for agencies or directly for clients.
+A portfolio of great concepts and designs can overcome a lack of experience.

 Art directors do not have a typical nine-to-five job, and while that can mean long hours, it also means a lot of perks.
 Art directors get to travel the world directing his or her team's vision on photo shoots and video shoots.
 Art directors are often the first to get invited to attend gallery openings or movie premieres, as their visual expertise produces excellent feedback.
 And the salaries are amazing.